Pancheble/DDC-AMC/README.md

 \log \frac{e^{S_{ii}}}{\sum_{j=1}^{B} e^{S_{ji}}}
 \right]$$

-The first term trains each Constellation embedding to retrieve its paired FFT embedding; the second term does the reverse.
+The first term trains each IQ point set embedding to retrieve its paired FFT embedding; the second term does the reverse.

 ### 3.5 Classification Objective